NikolayKanchevski/SierraEngine.NET/README.md

 ## 🗺️ Mip Mapping

-There is also <a href="https://en.wikipedia.org/wiki/Mipmap">Mip Mapping</a>, which, not only does it get rid of <a href="https://en.wikipedia.org/wiki/Moir%C3%A9_pattern">Moiré patterns</a>, but it also greatly increases the frame rate.
+There is also <a href="https://en.wikipedia.org/wiki/Mipmap">Mip Mapping</a>, which, not only does gets rid of <a href="https://en.wikipedia.org/wiki/Moir%C3%A9_pattern">Moiré patterns</a>, but it also greatly increases the frame rate.
 What it does is lower the quality of textures when the camera is far.
 It is barely noticable to the user, but saves a lot of resources on textures.
 Here is an example:

 ![ScreenShot](Screenshots/MipMappingClose.jpg)
 ![ScreenShot](Screenshots/MipMappingFar.jpg)